linnarsson-lab/BoneFight/README.md

 # Bone Fight

-A Python package for generalized alignment of omics datasets.
+A Python package for generalized volumetric alignment of omics datasets.

-Bone Fight can be used to create a probabilistic map that relates one omics dataset to another; this map can then be used to transfer properties from the source dataset to the target dataset.
+Bone Fight can be used to create a probabilistic map that relates one comprehensive omics dataset to another; this map can then be used to transfer properties from the source dataset to the target dataset.
+The source and target datasets are assumed to be 'comprehensive', i.e. they both cover the same sample (tissue, organ, organoid, cell line, etc.) completely, albeit with potentially different resolution and parcellation into voxels, clusters, single cells etc.

 ![Ostomachion](Ostomachion2.jpg)